-The X11SSH-F/-LN4F motherboard supports two serial communication connections.
+The X11SSM(-F) motherboard supports two serial communication connections.
+X11SSL(-F) supports COM Port 1 only.
 COM Ports 1 and 2 can be used for input/output.
-The UART provides legacy speeds with a baud rate of up to 115.2 Kbps as well as an advanced speed with baud rates of 250 K, 500 K, or 1 Mb/s, which support high-speed serial communication devices.115.2 Kbps as well as an advanced speed with baud rates of 250 K, 500 K, or 1 Mb/s, which support higher speed modems.
+The UART provides legacy speeds with a baud rate of up to 115.2 Kbps as well as an advanced speed with baud rates of 250 K, 500 K, or 1 Mb/s, which support high-speed serial communication devices.